aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/number-of-pages/_index.md

 // Get number of pages with Timescale.ThirdsOfMonths iPages = project.getPageCount(0, Timescale.ThirdsOfMonths);
 ```
-These overloads let you fine‑tune the pagination based on how you intend to render the schedule.
+These overloads let you **retrieve number of pages** for different visualizations, which is especially useful when generating custom reports.

 ## Common Issues and Solutions
 - **NullPointerException when loading the file:** Verify that `dataDir` points to a valid Project file and that the file is not corrupted.